Old Stone Mill NHS - The Delta Mill Society

 Annual Event Descriptions

-• Delta Maple Syrup Festival weekend: This is an annual spring event in Delta, held on the third weekend in April, features pancakes with maple syrup served at the Delta Fair Grounds, visits to sugar bushes, and sales of maple products and crafts.
-The Delta Mill Society cooperates with the Festival committee by opening the Mill for special demonstrations, exhibits and tours.
+• Delta Maple Syrup Festival weekend: This is an annual spring event in Delta, held on the third weekend in April, features pancakes with maple syrup served at the Delta Fair Ground and sales of maple products and crafts.
+The Delta Mill Society has our annual Ginormous Used Book Sale in the Old Town Hall on both Saturday and Sunday and also has the mill and the blacksmith shop open on Saturday, with a milling demonstration taking place in the afternoon.
+For more information about the Delta Maple Syrup Festival, see the Delta Fair Website (they organize the Delta Maple Syrup Festival)

 • Annual Delta Fair in July: held on the fourth weekend in July, this is the longest-running country fair in Ontario.
 The Mill is always a feature point of interest for visitors to the area.
-On the first day of the Fair there is an annual parade and the Mill Society enters a float designed on a historical theme.
+On the last day of the Fair there is an annual parade and the Mill Society enters a float designed on a historical theme.
+For more information about the Delta Fair, see the Delta Fair Website

 Thanksgiving bounty